ShengHuaWu/Vapor3Series/Authentication/README.md

 ```
 try services.register(AuthenticationProvider())
 ```
-This line registers the necessary services with our application to ensure authentication works.
+This line registers the necessary service with our application to make sure authentication works.

 Let's start to use the new dependency in our `User` model.
 First of all, append the following line below `import FluentSQLite`.